mzmine/mzmine_documentation/docs/performance.md

 **Windows**

-An easy way to start MZMine with arguments is to create a shortcut to the MZmine.exe, right-click, and define the target with additional arguments.
+An easy way to start MZmine with arguments is to create a shortcut to the MZmine.exe, right-click, and define the target with additional arguments.
 This example runs MZMine in batch mode (headless), imports the specified batch file, overrides the memory management to **none** (which is the default), effectively using memory mapping to store and access spectral, centroid, and feature data from temporary files stored in the defined temp directory.
 By leaving out the _memory_ or _temp_ arguments, the values stored in the current _preferences_ file will be used, or the default values if no _preferences_ file was found.

 **Start MZmine batch with memory mapping (**DEFAULT**)**
 ```